+- 1. Internal administrative activities;

+- 2. Fundraising activities;

+- 3. Computers or office equipment;

+- 4. Vehicles:
-- 1. Internal administrative activities; - 2.
-Fundraising activities; - 3.
-Computers or office equipment; - 4.
-Vehicles; - 5.
-Equipment owned or leased by the customer, including routers and modems, and any other costs beyond the network interface point, - 6.
-Operating expenses, - 7.
-Expenses incurred prior to the date of the grant award announcement; - 8.
-For GigReady and MBPS, acquisition of spectrum licenses; - 9.
-Short-term operating leases; - 10.
-Payment of interest or principal on outstanding debt instruments, or other debt service costs; - 11.
-Fees or issuance costs associated with the issuance of new debt; - 12.
-Satisfaction of any obligation arising under or pursuant to a settlement agreement, judgment, consent decree, or judicially confirmed debt restructuring plan in a judicial, administrative, or regulatory proceeding; or

-13. To support or oppose collective bargaining.8
+- 5. Equipment owned or leased by the customer, including routers and modems, and any other costs beyond the network interface point,

+- 6. Operating expenses,

+- 7. For GigReady and MBPS, acquisition of spectrum licenses;

+- 8. Short-term operating leases;

+- 9. Payment of interest or principal on outstanding debt instruments, or other debt service costs;

+- 10. Fees or issuance costs associated with the issuance of new debt;

+- 11. Satisfaction of any obligation arising under or pursuant to a settlement agreement, judgment, consent decree, or judicially confirmed debt restructuring plan in a judicial, administrative, or regulatory proceeding; or - 12.
+To support or oppose collective bargaining.8